Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_settings.md

     * **Consumer Organizations** - select whether consumers outside of your organization can access your Marketplace (allow or disallow):

-        * **Self signup** - when Consumer Organizations are allowed, this setting becomes available and indicates whether a user can signup for the Marketplace:
+        * **Self signup** - when Consumer Organizations are allowed, this setting becomes available and indicates whether a user can sign up for the Marketplace:

             * **Disallow** - self-signup is disabled and only Administrators can invite users into the Marketplace.
             * **Allow** - anyone can sign up to the Marketplace and register their own account.